fmichonneau/2016-06-15-UFII-fellowship/application.md

 contribute, extend it, and modify it for their own needs.
 The same API will be used to generate the data on the front-end, and for researchers to work with the data they can use for their research.
 It is also easy to deploy.
 Currently, already available as a Docker image.
-Data storred in a SQLite database and simple file system.
+Data stored in a SQLite database and simple file system.
 Easy to backup and manage.
-Proof of concept of the front-end avaialble at [http://104.131.113.146/flpk-shiny/](http://104.131.113.146/flpk-shiny/) code for the source available at https://github.com/fmichonneau/labmanager and https://github.com/fmichonneau/flpk-shiny
+Proof of concept of the front-end available at [http://104.131.113.146/flpk-shiny/](http://104.131.113.146/flpk-shiny/) code for the source available at https://github.com/fmichonneau/labmanager and https://github.com/fmichonneau/flpk-shiny